-Why is cultural competency important in the LGBT and minority community?
+Why is cultural competency important in the LGBTQ+ and minority community?

 - Eliminate health disparities that persist in the community

-- Increased comfort and patient satisfaction through more relevant and tailored care
+- Increase comfort and patient satisfaction through more relevant and tailored care

 - Welcoming: Chosen Family fosters a caring and accepting environment for all of our patients

 - Data collection: We collect relevant patient information that factor in cultural and language distinctions for more effective care and patient satisfaction.